-Maintaining - and improving upon - this favorable sentiment is a key priority.
-One important initiative in this effort is Visit California's Responsible Travel Hub, which offers resources to help visitors travel more respectfully and responsibly across the state.
-Central to this initiative is the California Responsible Travel Code, which outlines clear expectations for traveler behavior through the R.E.S.P.E.C.T. messaging framework:
+A key initiative to maintaining and improving upon this positive baseline of resident sentiment is Visit California's Responsible Travel Hub, which offers California visitors resources on how to travel respectfully and responsibly to the state's myriad destinations.
+In particular, the California Responsible Travel Code sets the stage for what is expected of travelers to the Golden State, as reflected in the R.E.S.P.E.C.T. messaging framework: